-Percent or Per mille: It’s a percentage (%) that is a proportion to per hundred.
+Per cent or Per mille: It’s a percentage (%) that is a proportion to per hundred.
 Per Mille is per thousand.

 Value Date: The date on which funds payment or an entry to an account becomes actually effective and/or subjected to interest if any.
-In the case of TT, the value date is usually the same in both centers.
+In the case of TT, the value date is usually the same in both centres.

 Important Topic:- CAIIB BFM SYLLABUS 2023 | BFM – BANK FINANCE MANAGEMENT